 Deadlines for foreign admissions are: July 1 for September admission; November 1 for January admission; March 1 for May admission; and May 1 for July admission.
-Please note that these are the dates by which a completed foreign student application file with a departmental recommendation must be received in the Faculty of Graduate Studies and Research.
-Since departments may set earlier deadlines for application documents to be received in their offices, you should consult the department.
+These are the dates by which a completed foreign student application file with a departmental recommendation must be received in the Faculty of Graduate Studies and Research.
+Since departments may set earlier deadlines for application documents to be received in their offices, applicants should consult the department.